hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

         * `embedding_size` the dimensionality of the embeddings that are produced by your model.
 Must be `<= 6144` for the main competition track or `<= 64` for the compact audio representation track.
+        * `version` a string indicating the version of your model that has been loaded.

 <hr />